ddev/ddev/CODE_OF_CONDUCT.md

-The ddev project code of conduct is included [in ddev's documentation](docs/content/users/code-of-conduct.md).
+The DDEV project code of conduct is included [in DDEV’s documentation](docs/content/users/code-of-conduct.md).